 We can use $p^{2}=0$ to express the system's energy $E=p^{t}c$ in terms of its three-dimensional momentum $\vec p$ as the mass-shell relation

 In contrast with the massive case, there is no rest frame in the massless case\textemdash that is, we cannot set all three components of $\vec p$ to be zero, due to the pair of assumptions $p^{2}=0$ and $E=p^{t}c>0$.
-There exist states in the system's phase space in which the four-momentum $p^{\mu}$ has no $x$ or $y$ components, and we take that value of the four-momentum to be its reference value, for a fixed but arbitrarily chosen value $E_{0}>0$ of the system's energy:
+There exist states in the system's phase space in which the four-momentum $p^{\mu}$ has no $x$ or $y$ components, and we take one such value of the four-momentum to be its reference value, for a fixed but arbitrarily chosen value $E_{0}>0$ of the system's energy:

-The positive-energy condition $E>0$ implies that the four-momentum $p^{\mu}$ cannot vanish, and under our assumption of a strictly monotonic parametrization $x^{\mu}\left(\lambda\right)$, the four-velocity $\dot{x}^{\mu}$ also cannot vanish.
+The positive-energy condition $E>0$ implies that the four-momentum $p^{\mu}$ cannot vanish, and under our assumption of a strictly monotonic parametrization $X^{\mu}\parens{\lambda}$, the four-velocity $\dot{X}^{\mu}$ also cannot vanish.
 With $m=0$, the relation \eqref{eq:FourMomDotProdFourVelRelationship} degenerates to